sishii1214/sishii1214.github.io/README.md

 I'm Shun Ishii (石井竣), a JSPS Research Fellow at Keio University.
 I have much interested in Galois groups and fundamental groups.

-I'm broadly interested in the arithmetic aspects of low-dimensional objects, such as algebraic curves and Drinfeld modules.
 Currently I'm thinking about the Galois actions on the fundamental groups of once-punctured elliptic curves.
+Broadly speaking, my research interests are arithmetic and geometric aspects of low-dimensional objects, such as algebraic curves and Drinfeld modules.

 email address : (my lastname).(my firstname)@keio.jp